evanger/DnDBeyond-Live-Campaign-Print-Party-Character-Sheets/README.md

-# D&D Beyond Live-Update Campaign Page
+# D&D Beyond Live-Update Campaign Page with Print Party

  ![Static Badge](https://img.shields.io/badge/JavaScript-x?style=plastic&logo=javascript&color=%235b5b5b)

 ![Live Update Campaign Page Splash](./images/live-update-campaign-print.png)

-**D&D Beyond Live-Update Campaign Page** is a script that allows you to view live data about each of the characters in a D&D Beyond campaign from the Campaign page itself, modified to also allow for printing the entire party on simplified character sheets.
+**D&D Beyond Live-Update Campaign Page with Print Party** is a script that allows you to view live data about each of the characters in a D&D Beyond campaign from the Campaign page itself, modified to also allow for printing the entire party on simplified character sheets.

 - [D\&D Beyond Live-Update Campaign Page](#dd-beyond-live-update-campaign-page)
   - [1.
 Prerequisites](#1-prerequisites)